How To Become a Neuroscientist?

 As you can see, there are many subfields in which to consider specializing when you choose a career in neuroscience.
 However, you don’t need to choose a subfield right away.
 You might not know exactly where your interests lie until you begin pursuing your graduate education.

-The journey to become a neuroscientist will begin to pick up speed after high school.
-You’ll need to earn a bachelor’s degree and then a master’s degree and/or a Doctor of Philosophy (PhD).
-If you intend on working with patients, you will need to earn a degree from medical school and a physician’s license.
+To become a neuroscientist, you’ll need to earn a bachelor’s degree, followed by a master’s degree and a Doctor of Philosophy (PhD).
+If you intend on working with patients, you will need to earn a degree from medical school and a physician’s license.4

 The types of classes you’ll take will depend on the specific degree you’ve chosen.
 In general, however, you can expect to study topics such as the following: